-In Australia, 1.7 million people suffer from diabetes, and a new Australian is diagnosed with diabetes every 5 minutes.
-A disease that is often brought on by poor dietary choices and the continues consumption of processed, sugary foods, its long-term consequences include liver, kidney and pancreas problems, increased blood pressure and circulation issues leading to edema in the lower extremities.
 Diabetes occurs when the body is not able to properly secrete insulin and manage blood sugar levels.
 This can be due to an issue within the pancreas, or simply because the insulin receptors are no longer responsive.
 With the prevalence and diagnosis of diabetes on the rise, it is important to learn ways to manage the disease.
 One of the most important aspects of this is diet.
-Learning to eat the right foods to reduce the impacts of the disease and work towards reducing its effects on the body is a key part of disease management.
-And while the overall theme of eating for diabetes is to eat whole, natural, plant-based foods, that are free of added sugar and high in nutrients, there are other foods you can consume that have a more targeted effect on diabetes health.

 Type 2 Diabetes Screening Test at West Brunswick

 Glucose is the main source of fuel for the brain.
 In order to metabolize glucose properly and send it to where it is needed (like to the brain), or send it to be stored as glycogen via the liver, the pancreas needs to secrete insulin properly to manage the glucose consumed in the food.
 In diabetes, when the insulin secretion does not occur properly, this can have a chain of effects throughout the body, including on brain function.
-Eat your healthy fats and keep p your brain at its best!
+Eat your healthy fats and keep up your brain at its best!

-Having higher levels of this in our bloodstream helps decrease the amount of LDL or “bad” cholesterol and decreases the risk of heart disease and artery related issues stemming from cholesterol clogging the arteries.
+Having higher levels of this in our bloodstream helps decrease the amount of LDL or “bad” cholesterol.
+More importantly, it decreases the risk of heart disease and artery related issues stemming from cholesterol clogging the arteries.
 For people who have diabetes, this is especially important, as circulation may be impeded, and the liver, responsible for helping with cholesterol breakdown and metabolism, is not necessarily functioning optimally either.